surf reporT CROYDE

 Wind Waves + Primary Swell + Secondary Swell

-This is all important to surfing as you are able to look at these conditions and work out the quality of the waves to surf on, now and in the future.
-The optimal conditions for surfing occur with a powerful primary swell 15 secs+, low levels of secondary swell and light offshore breeze.
+This is all-important to surfing as you can look at these conditions and work out the quality of the waves to surf on, now and in the future.
+The optimal conditions for surfing occur with a powerful primary swell 15 secs+, low levels of secondary swell and a light offshore breeze.
 If you see powerful wind waves it is likely that the surf will be very disorganised.